How students in Tromsø learned to do their own laundry

-The Box is a private student housing facility, developed by Tromsø Eiendomsutvikling, and a home to 180 tenants since its completion in 2021.
+The Box is a private student housing facility in Tromsø, developed by Tromsø Eiendomsutvikling, and a home to 180 tenants since its completion in 2021.
 This pilot shows how collaboration between facilities managers, landlords and tenants can result in better information and increased safety and customer satisfaction.

 The developers also wanted to differentiate themselves through their user experience, which meant looking into options besides your usual binders and laminated posters.
 They needed a more sustainable and easy solution for sharing and updating information to new and existing students.
 Unifractal proved to be the perfect tool for the job.